 The Real Cost of Break-Fix IT

-For a 25-person company, typical annual break-fix IT costs include emergency on-site rates of $150–$250/hour at roughly 60 hours per year, downtime costs averaging $5,600/hour with even 8 hours of downtime per year equalling $44,800, and reactive security incident costs averaging $25,000 for SMBs.
-Add employee self-troubleshooting and the total annual cost for 25 employees often exceeds $75,000.
+For a 25-person company, typical annual break-fix IT costs include emergency on-site rates of $150–$250/hour at roughly 60 hours per year, the cost of unplanned downtime — which the Uptime Institute's 2024 Annual Outage Analysis found exceeds $100,000 for more than half of significant outages — and reactive security incident recovery that routinely runs to five figures.
+Add employee self-troubleshooting and the true annual cost is often several times the visible hourly spend.

 The True Cost of Managed IT